Metalnem/mijailovic.net/_drafts/sqlite.md

 The first function from the SQLite library that we are calling in our sample program is **sqlite3_open_v2**, so let’s find its definition, and follow the propagation of the flags from there.
-Its definition looks like this:
+The function looks like this:

 ```c
 int sqlite3_open_v2(